 The cases resolved via summary finding were approved for such designation as required by policy.
-In eight of these cases, the interactions between officers and citizens were recorded on PDRDs, negating the need to interview all of the involved officers.
-In another case, the recording of the call to Communications allowed for the summary finding.
-In still another case involving an allegation of perjury during a homicide trial, the completed reports and transcripts from the proceedings were sufficient to reach a determination without the need for further interviews.
+In all of these cases, the interactions between officers and citizens were recorded on PDRDs, negating the need to interview all of the involved officers.
 Summary findings are further discussed in Task 5.